garrandall/popular-music-data/tracks/i-m-gonna-miss-you-the-artistics.md

 Your sweet loving
 I'm gonna miss

-Ahh, I'm gonna miss you, baby
+Ah, I'm gonna miss you, baby
-Ahh, I know I'm gonna miss you
+Ah, I know I'm gonna miss you

 A kiss goodbye could
 Put a flame in my heart